stiantha/DevTools/readme.md

 # Introduction

-- This is a MERN stack application.
-- It is a collection of resources for developers.
-- It includes AI, VSCode extensions, cheatsheets, colors, icons, fonts, images, sounds, videos, code, tutorials, and more.
+This is a MERN stack application that serves as a collection of resources for developers.
+It includes AI, VSCode extensions, cheatsheets, colors, icons, fonts, images, sounds, videos, code, tutorials, and more.

 ## :ledger: Index
 - [About](#beginner-about)
 - [Usage](#zap-usage)
   - [Installation](#electric_plug-installation)